TeamSarose/TeamSarose.github.io/README.md

 ## Technologies Used
 Here are the technologies and tools I used to create this portfolio:
-## Technologies Used
-Here are the technologies and tools I used to create this portfolio:
 - HTML5
 - CSS3
 - JavaScript (Vanilla JS)